muratk5n/thirdwave/en/README.md

 ---

-CNBC: "Euro slides to five-year low on Russian energy supply, slowdown fears..
-The euro tumbled against the U.S. dollar Wednesday morning as investors grew increasingly concerned with energy supply and a potential recession in the region."
+CNBC: "The euro tumbled against the U.S. dollar Wednesday morning as investors grew increasingly concerned with energy supply and a potential recession in the region."